 The Federal mansion known as Locust Lawn is located four miles south of New Paltz on Route 32 in the town of Gardiner.
-The house was built in 1814 by Col. Josiah Hasbrouck and was owned by descendants of the family until it was given to the Huguenot Historical Society by Miss Annette Young in 1958.
-In October 2010 the property was transferred to Locust Grove in Poughkeepsie, with which it shares a history of common Hasbrouck-related ownership over many years.
+The house was built in 1814 by Col. Josiah Hasbrouck and owned by descendants of the family until it was given to the Huguenot Historical Society by Miss Annette Young in 1958.
+In October 2010, the property was transferred to Locust Grove in Poughkeepsie, with which it shares a history of common Hasbrouck-related ownership over many years.

 Col. Josiah Hasbrouck was a Lieutenant in the Revolutionary War and received his commission as a Colonel for service in the Ulster County Militia.
-He served in the House of Representatives during the terms of Presidents Adams and Jefferson.
-During his stay in Washington, He saw many fine homes, both there and in Virginia.
-Therefore he decided to build this large Federal-style house.
+He served in the U.S. House of Representatives during the terms of Presidents Adams and Jefferson.
+During his stay in Washington, he saw many fine homes, both there and in Virginia.
+Therefore, he decided to build this large Federal-style house.
 The proportions of the building, its pilasters, arches, and wide moldings are characteristic of fine Federal architecture.
 Six pilasters which rise for two stories are on the front of the house, at each end of the center section and on either side of the doorway.
 There is a deep molding above the pilasters, a wide tablature above the molding, then another molding.
 The roof slopes from the outer edge of each wing toward a third floor center section, which had three windows on the front.
 There is a pilaster at each end of the center section and one between each window.
 The doorway has a sidelight on either side, each with a paneled blind.
 There is an arch above the doorway, and a sunburst oval directly above it.
 You would expect to see a fanlight in the arch over the doorway and lights in the sunburst at the top of the house, but both are filled with wood.
-Although the front of the house is smooth, the sides are finished with overlapping clapboard.
+Although the front of the house is smooth shiplap siding, the sides are finished with overlapping clapboard.
 The tall white chimneys rise from each side, and there is a one-story kitchen wing in back.
 The front door is a divided Dutch door.
 This may possibly be due to the influence of the first mistress of the house, Sarah Decker, a lady of Dutch descent.

 In 1981 the interior of the house was completely researched and paint samples taken.
 The rooms were painted the same colors as were used in 1814.